GeomorphOnline/GeomorphOnline.github.io/lessons/_topobathy/topography_bathymetry.md

 ## Assignment

 **Deliverable:** Zoom in on a specific section of the etopo1 topogrpahic/bathymetric map.
-Take a screenshot and describe what you see in a paragraph.
+(To see it in its fill size, right-click and then "open image in new tab".)
+Take a screenshot and annotate it into different geomorphic process domains.
+Your chosen zone must include at least two separate process domains: no fair taking a capture of the Greenland Ice Sheet!
+You can do this in any software of your choice.
+Then, write a paragraph describing your decision-making process.

 ## Google Expeditions 3D/VR